NIST-ISG/EigenTextures/README.md

 EigenTextures
 =============

-This project is about decomposing texture images to primitives
+This repository has been moved to https://github.com/marcinkociolek/ProjectsDirectionalityDetection